 Pearls were seen not only as a symbol of wealth and exclusivity, but also of purity, integrity and wisdom.
 In ancient Japan, it was believed that pearls were formed from the tears of mythical creatures such as angels and mermaids.
 Often worn by 17th, 18th and 19th century European aristocracy both in daily life and in painted portraits, a strand of pearls represented unimaginable wealth.

 Prior to a crash in pearl prices in 1930 and the predominance of cultured pearls, good quality natural pearls were highly valued and exceedingly rare.
 They were so sought after, in fact, that in 1917, a double strand of 128 natural, graduated pearls, was traded by the jewellery house Cartier for a large mansion on 5th Avenue in Manhattan, New York (still their flagship store in the US), owned by American industrialist Morton Plant.

 The necklace, given to Plant’s wife Maisie, was worth just over £1 million at the time, but when it was sold 40 years later, it made a mere £100,000.
 To compare, the building today is worth millions of pounds.

-Formation and Shapes
+Pearl Formation and Shapes

 Contrary to popular belief, pearls are not formed when a single grain of sand irritates an oyster’s flesh, as it would simply eject the sand.
 Instead, a parasite or tiny irritant that invades the mantle causes the oyster to cover it with successive layers of nacre, or mother-of-pearl, which is a combination of calcium carbonate in the form of aragonite platelets, and conchiolin.
 Saltwater oysters and freshwater mussels form these natural wonders with their pearly lustre.
-Conch and melo snails can also create a marine pearl, without the iridescence known as a pearl’s orient.
+Conch and melo melo snails can also create a marine pearl but without the familiar iridescence.

 Shine a strong light through the pearl, and you should see the bead in the centre, surrounded by concentric rings of nacre.
 You may also be able to see the delineation between the bead and the outer nacre layer if looking down the drill hole of a bead with a 10x loupe.
 It is considerably more difficult to recognise if a pearl is natural versus non-nucleated, and you will need to send it to a lab for further, advanced testing such as an X-ray.

-Care and Caution
+Pearl Care and Caution

 Pearls are an extremely soft gem material and are susceptible to damage.
 They have a hardness of 3.5 to 4 on the Mohs’ scale, which, compared with gemstones like sapphires, is very soft.
 Pearls also have a small percentage of water in their structure and they can crack or craze as a result of heating or dehydration.
 Pearls can chip and fracture in addition to being easily scratched by other jewellery and even each other, resulting in a powdery-looking surface.

 The calcium in their composition can easily be attacked and damaged when put into contact with chemicals of varying acidity from soaps, detergents, perfume and even your skin.
-The rule of thumb, when wearing pearls is to keep them high, in earrings or necklaces, and they should be the last things you put on and the first things you remove at the end of the day.
+The rule of thumb when wearing pearls is to keep them high in earrings or necklaces.
+They should be the last things you put on and the first things you remove at the end of the day.

 While pearls are beautiful, they are not meant for daily wear, especially not in jewellery like an engagement ring due to their fragile nature.
 Wash only with warm water and dry with a soft cloth.
 Pearls can be a beautiful addition to your jewellery box, particularly if you were born in June.
 Ensure that you care for them properly and they will be a source of joy for years to come.

 Cover image: Pearls photographed by Gem-A's Pat Daly.